Exploring Perfume Types — A Fragrance Lover’s Guide

 Read on for the rundown on the five basic perfume types.

-Parfum — Twenty to forty percent perfume concentration.
-Known interchangeably as Parfum, Extrait de Parfum or Pure Perfume (just to keep things confusing!), it is the most concentrated, most costly and longest-lasting type of fragrance.
-CUSANI Parfum contain a minimum perfume concentration of thirty percent and will stay on the skin for about six hours, depending on skin chemistry, with base notes lingering for eight to twelve hours.
+Extrait de Parfum Twenty to forty percent perfume concentration.
+Known interchangeably as Extrait de Parfum, Parfum or Pure Perfume, it is the most concentrated, most costly and longest-lasting type of fragrance.
+CUSANI Extraits de Parfum contain a minimum perfume concentration of thirty percent and will stay on the skin for about six hours, depending on skin chemistry, with base notes lingering for eight to twelve hours.

-Eau de Parfum (EdP) — Fifteen to twenty percent perfume concentration.
-Eau de Parfum tends to be a popular fragrance type due to its good longevity, and price points that are lower than Parfum.
+Eau de Parfum — Fifteen to twenty percent perfume concentration.
 CUSANI Eaux de Parfum contain twenty percent perfume concentration and will stay on the skin for about four hours, depending on skin chemistry, with base notes lingering up to five hours.
+Eau de Parfum tends to be a popular fragrance type as it combines good longevity with price points that are lower than Extraits.

-Eau de Cologne (EdC) — Two to four percent perfume concentration; cologne scents are typically light and airy, and stay on the skin for one to two hours.
+Eau de Cologne — Three to five percent perfume concentration; they typically stay on the skin for about two hours.

-Eau Fraiche — One to three percent perfume concentration; the lightest type of fragrance, it literally means "fresh water."
-These deliver a spritz of refreshing scent that lasts for five to fifteen minutes, depending on fragrance composition.
-CUSANI's aromatherapeutic Luxury Room Sprays contain an eau fraiche concentration of three percent pure botanical essences in distilled water.
+Eau Fraiche One to three percent perfume concentration; the lightest type of fragrance, it literally means "fresh water."
+These deliver a spritz of refreshing scent that lasts for five to fifteen minutes.